SuperSafeWallet/SuperSafe-Docs/docs/getting-started/creating-wallet.md

 # ✨ Creating a New Wallet

-Learn how to create your first SuperSafe wallet with military-grade security and multi-wallet support.
+Learn how to create your first SuperSafe wallet with enterprise-grade security and multi-wallet support.

 ## Before You Begin